Besides happiness and joy, motherhood also brings other emotions.

 In addition to everything, you don’t even have time to take a bath.

-It is a very light and funny movie that I like to watch sometimes because it reminds me of important things – behind the abundance of humor, there are hidden thoughts that are easy to miss in everyday routine.
+It is a very light and funny movie that I like to watch sometimes because it reminds me of important things – behind the abundance of humor, hidden thoughts are easy to miss in everyday routine.
 For example, it is impossible to be a perfect mother, and sometimes being a ‘bad’ teaches a child independence and readiness for real life.
-If you do not take care of yourself, then no one will take care of you; if you do not take the solution to problems into your own hands, life will not change and will not become better.
+If you do not take care of yourself, no one will take care of you; if you do not take the solution to problems into your own hands, life will not change and will not improve.

-Starting as a pure comedy, by the middle, the film reveals to the viewer the main idea, which is not at all funny.
+Starting as a pure comedy, by the middle, the film reveals the main idea, which is not at all funny to the viewer.

 Volver (2006).